RosettaCommons/demos/public/loop_delete_sample/README.md

 * `@rosetta_inputs/options`:

   File holding all rosetta commandline flags.
 See section "Option file" below.

-The only executable we'll need here is loop modeling.
-Briefly, we will run loop modeling with the build_initial mode active.
-This option triggers Rosetta to rebuild the loop in a closed state.
-To do the bulk of the loop remodeling, we will choose KIC remodeling.
-CCD would work as well.

-An options file has been provided (rosetta_inputs/options), annotated with a description of what each flag is doing.

 * `-in:file:fullatom`:
   Necessary for pretty much all loop modeling runs to read in PDBs properly